strubloid/resume/git/0-basic-commands.md

 git config push.default current
 * note: on the other hand **current** donsen't care about whether or not the current branch tracks an upstream

+# whats a upstrem
+* it is the continuation of a main branch to another, so if you setup a branch x to be uptream to master, it is needed to merge into master code for delete this branch for example.
+* this is a connection between 2 branches

 # how show all branches upstreams
 git branch -vv